Dynamics of Aligning Active Matter: Mapping to a Schr\"odinger Equation and Exact Diagonalization: Model

 and explicitly forbid self-interaction by setting $\Gamma_{ii} = 0$.
 This is constructed to be an intensive parameter.
 By our definitions, this element is never used in \cref{eq:eom-orientation2}, but this choice will simplify the notation in the following.
 We discuss an explicit non-reciprocity in terms of a matrix $\gamma_{ij}$, which encodes for the deviatory elements and is defined such that

 where $\eps$ serves as a bookkeeping parameter.
+It follows from \cref{eq:avggamma}, that $\sum_{ij} \gamma_{ij} = 0$.
 In particular, we note that $\eps=0$ corresponds to a reciprocal system.
-We stress that our method is exact and not perturbative w.r.t $\varepsilon$.
-It follows from \cref{eq:avggamma}, that $\sum_{ij} \gamma_{ij} = 0$.
+We stress that our method is not perturbative with respect to $\eps$.
+All results for non-reciprocal couplings detailed below hold for any non-zero value of $\eps$.